Successful application for a dependant parent of a British citizen

 Grounds we relied on in the Immigration application and Appeal

-Within the grounds and representations, we explained that our client was an elderly person, suffering from various health issues and therefore requires long-term personal care as a result of age, illness and disability.
-It was therefore explained that although we acknowledge that our client cannot apply for leave to remain on the adult dependant route from within the UK, the Home Office was asked to use their discretion in acknowledging the difficulty our client would face if she was made to travel back to her Country and make the correct entry clearance application, which would most probably be successful.
+Within our representations, we explained that our client was an elderly person, suffering from various health issues and therefore requires long-term personal care as a result of age, illness and disability.
+It was therefore explained that although we acknowledge that our client cannot apply for leave to remain on the adult dependent route from within the UK, the Home Office was asked to use their discretion in acknowledging the difficulty our client would face if she was made to travel back to her Country and make the correct entry clearance application, which would most probably be successful.
 Our client contributed to her application by providing evidence of the health problems she faced in her Country of origin as well as the health problems she experienced during her visit to the UK.
 Our immigration team assisted our client carefully and provided detailed guidance on what should be provided.

 We also evidenced to the Home Office that our client’s daughter cannot be expected to move back home or visit her mother more than she already did as she was in full-time employment in the UK, with young dependent children who obviously needed both of their parents to be with them throughout the year.
 Evidence from the children’s life in the UK were also provided and the Home Office was invited to give vital consideration to the best interest of the relevant children.